karink520/example/ReadMe.txt

 Hello!
-I am making a new file!
+I am making an awesome new file!

 How nice!
 I am adding to it!

+Here's another change.